Read Right Receives High Marks from National Response to Intervention (RTI) Research Review Team

 During both the Primary Core Curriculum and the Intervention Programs, students are called upon individually to read aloud to the tutor.
 This strategy builds confidence as it assists significantly with speaking skills.
 The activity provides essential opportunities to correct issues related to student pronunciations, cadence, and timing.
 Students participate in this one-on-one system of on-going language and comprehension checks until excellent reading develops.

 Small group discussions

-In the Intervention Program, one day a week Read Right students work on a supplementary reading and critical thinking activity in small groups.
+In the on-site Intervention Program, one day a week Read Right students work on a supplementary reading and critical thinking activity in small groups.
 During these student-led discussions, participants read short passages of text and a set of questions requiring critical thinking.
 Students must choose an answer for each question and defend their answers to the group.
-The activity frequently results in lively student discussion, with students helping each other improve critical thinking skills.
+The activity frequently results in lively student discussions, with students helping each other improve critical thinking skills.

 Read Right builds vocabulary (words and phrases) in a manner similar to how young children acquire language in the home: hearing language and correctly using language with ever increasing complexity.
 Rather than provide students with lists of isolated words and requiring memorization in an artificial context, Read Right students read a passage of text in the context of a complete story.
 As these reads occur, tutors check for student comprehension.
 When students do not understand a word or phrase, a one-on-one language acquisition discussion occurs.